 |ARCHST 2100||Understanding Architecture and the American City||3|

 Below is a sample plan of study, semester by semester.
 A student's actual plan may vary based on course choices where options are available.

 |ENGLSH 1000||3||ARCHST 2323||3|

 |American History or Government||3||MATH 1050||3|

 |ARCHST 2811||4||ARCHST 3182||4|

-The University requires the following courses to have a grade of C- or above: ENGLSH 1000, ARCHST 4323 Sustainable Technologies and Systems satisfying Math Reasoning Proficiency, ARCHST 1600W Fundamentals of Environmental Design - Writing Intensive and ARCHST 3600W Environmental Analysis - Writing Intensive meeting Writing Intensive requirements, and ARCHST 4815 Construction Documents and Building Information Modeling Studio satisfying the capstone experience.
+The University requires the following courses to have a grade of C- or above: ENGLSH 1000, ARCHST 4323 Sustainable Technologies and Systems, ARCHST 1600W Fundamentals of Environmental Design - Writing Intensive and ARCHST 3860W Human Factors Programming - Writing Intensive; meeting Writing Intensive requirements, and ARCHST 4815 Construction Documents and Building Information Modeling Studio; satisfying the capstone experience.